-Total Budget for Q-MATIC for FFY19 = \$213,277
+Total Budget for Q-MATIC for FFY19 = Nil

 Q-MATIC is a queuing system that will be used to improve field office efficiency by managing customer flow in the DHS lobbies.
 It includes software and hardware as well as reporting.
-The state is reviewing the business case for this contract.
-If the state proceeds, the contract will be shared.
+Based on review of actual spending and needs of the project, the has been removed from the APD request at this time.